 Once we've finished our review, we'll provide the submissions to the Minister of Conservation with a summary and recommendations on amendments to regulations.
 The Minister of Conservation will then consider our recommendations, and discuss them with Parliamentary colleagues.

-The decision on regulatory amendments will be made by Cabinet and announced later this year.
+The decision on regulatory amendments will be made by Cabinet.
 After that, new regulations would be drafted to incorporate changes.

-The regulations for whitebait fishing will not change for the 2020 season.
+The regulations for whitebait fishing did not change for the 2020 season.
 Our work to manage whitebait and support compliance with current regulations is also continuing throughout this process.

 - a management goal for the six species fished as whitebait